Hogmanay: In the media

 Haste ye back on friendship's way.

 The performers were Jimmy Shand and band, Ian Powrie and his band, Scottish country dancers: Dixie Ingram and the Dixie Ingram Dancers, Joe Gordon Folk Four, James Urquhart, Ann & Laura Brand, Moira Anderson & Kenneth McKellar.
 All the male dancers and Andy Stewart wore kilts, and the female dancers wore long white dresses with tartan sashes.

 Following the demise of the White Heather Club, Andy Stewart continued to feature regularly in TV Hogmanay shows until his retirement.
 His last appearance was in 1992.

 In the 1980s, comedian Andy Cameron presented the Hogmanay Show (on STV in 1983 and 1984 and from 1985 to 1990 on BBC Scotland) while Peter Morrison presented the show A Highland Hogmanay on STV/Grampian, axed in 1993.
 For many years, a staple of New Year's Eve television programming in Scotland was the comedy sketch show Scotch and Wry, featuring the comedian Rikki Fulton, which invariably included a hilarious monologue from him as the gloomy Reverend I.M.
 Jolly.

-Since 1993, the programmes that have been mainstays on BBC Scotland on Hogmanay have been Hogmanay Live and Jonathan Watson's football-themed sketch comedy show, Only an Excuse?.
+Since 1991, the programmes that have been mainstays on BBC Scotland on Hogmanay have been BBC Scotland's Hogmanay and Jonathan Watson's football-themed sketch comedy show, Only an Excuse?
+(1993–2020).
+On STV, various Hogmanay celebration programmes have aired since 2006, most commonly Bringing in the Bells.